MaxGordeev-aws/webscraper/README.md

    Instead of runnig MySql(or any other DB) in the container, which is not reliable for sensitive data, I would use AWS RDS or AWS Aurora, depends on needs and application, to provide more resilient, secure and scalable DB.

+ P.S
+ Everything is above was tested on my prsonal K8s cluster on AWS that I manage.
+ Thanks a lot,
+ Maxim Gordeev.